sherms77/Password-generator/README.md

 # Password-generator
 Password generator created with Python.
+It generates a random password that is 10 characters long.
 Project was completed September 2020.